Nervous Breakdown = Positive Breakdown = Emotional Breakdown

 The Over-Responsible believes that the sky is falling and my job is to hold it up.
 Nobody else can be trusted to do their part I must do it all myself.
 They believe that their role in life is to keep the peace, to mediate, to keep the boat from rocking.
 They must learn to trust God and others to do their part; learn it is okay to share the load; that they are not responsible to save the world and they are not God.

-At the next lecture I will share how I use the methods of "Listening Prayer Therapy" to bring about significant transformation of core beliefs in people's lives.
-I am pleased to report that when we call out to God to "Heal my life" using the methods of "Listening Prayer Therapy" that God's love, truth and power are there to touch our lives.
-Lives are being healed and transformed fundamentally and quickly.
+I have found my methods of "Listening Prayer Therapy" bring about significant transformation of core beliefs in people's lives and provide a gentle way of personality transformation.
+When we call out to God to "Heal my life" using the methods of "Listening Prayer Therapy," God's love, truth and power are there to touch our lives.
+In this way I find people's lives are being healed and personality transformed without having to wait for a nervous breakdown.

 George Hartwell M.Sc. has 30 years experience as a Life Transformation Therapist and holds a masters degree in clinical psychology from the University of Calgary, Alberta, Canada.
-You may arrange for a personal session or marriage retreat with George by calling 1 877 854-3990.
+You may arrange for a personal session or marriage retreat by calling George.
 His practice is called Agape Christian Counselling of Toronto, Ontario, Canada.
 The Toronto number is (416) 234-1850.

 Comments on this article: E-mail George Hartwell